HashenUdara/enterprise-ai-agent-prototype/PRD.md

 The MCP server should be as stateless and simple as possible for smooth deployment and Codex compatibility.

+The deployed endpoint should require one simple shared bearer token configured as an environment variable.
+This is sufficient for the live-demo prototype.
+Tool annotations describe behavior to MCP clients but are not an authorization mechanism.

 ---

 # 9. MCP Tool Design Principles